vganapati/gen-ai-bio-basics/README.md

 A guide to ramping up for projects at the intersection of generative AI and biology.

-## Optimization/Deep Learning Basics
+## Optimization/Deep Learning

-Solutions in JAX and PyTorch

 <details>
-<summary>Optimization Algorithms, SGD, Adam</summary>
+<summary>What is the difference between stochastic gradient descent and Adam?</summary>
 <br>
+Optimization Algorithms, SGD, Adam
+Memory and performance
-Code example link
+Code example link in JAX/PyTorch
 </details>

+- Train/validation/test splits and cross-validation
+- Overhead for multi-GPU training (analyze with NVIDIA nsight)
+- Implement a diffusion model
+- Implement a normalizing flow
+- How do you train a normalizing flow?
+- Implement flow matching

 <details>
 <summary>VJP</summary>